rangapin/richard_portfolio/data/blog/nested-route/for-and-while-loop.md

 summary: In PHP, a for loop is a control flow statement that allows you to execute a block of code a certain number of times.
 ---

+A loop is a control structure in programming that allows a block of code to be executed repeatedly.
+Loops are an important tool in programming, as they allow you to perform a task multiple times without having to write the same code over and over again.
+They can also be used to perform tasks that involve repeating actions, such as searching through data or processing user input.
+They include:

 ## For Loop

 The for loop has the following syntax: